-The theme for the 2020-21 MESA USA National Engineering Design Competition is: Designing for Equity.
+The theme for the 2022-23 MESA USA National Engineering Design Competition is: Designing for Equity in Your Community.

 For this project, student teams will identify an individual or group who experiences some type of inequity (i.e., a user).
-Using a microprocessor as the key component of the design, teams will employ human-centered design practices to engineer a solution.
-Teams must use at least one of the following microprocessors as the main component of their design: Arduino, Circuit Playground Express, and/or Micro:bit.
+Teams will employ human-centered design practices to engineer a solution.
+Teams must use a coding component as the main component of their design.
+Teams must use a community centered issue for their project.

-Examples of Designing for Equity can be (but are not limited to) projects that address:
+Examples of Designing for Equity in Your Community can be (but are not limited to) projects that address: